doctrine/orm/docs/en/tutorials/getting-started.rst

 "No Metadata Classes to process."
 Don't worry, we'll create a Product entity and corresponding metadata in the next section.

-You should be aware that during the development process you'll periodically want to synchronize your database schema with your Entities metadata.
+You should be aware that during the development process you'll periodically need to update your database schema to be in sync with your Entities metadata.

 You can easily recreate the database: